Revised: 7 Feb 2010

 The article is also available as a "printer friendly" pdf file

 This document presents typical municipal bicycle traffic ordinances extensively modified to correct provisions that require or encourage dangerous practices and to encourage safer bicycle operation instead.
 These model laws can help to improve safety of all users of the roadways.
 They may also save a community that adopts them from liability for mandating practices known to be dangerous.

-For a brief explanation of reasons behind what you see here, please see the
+For a brief explanation of reasons behind what you see here, please see the Notes at bottom.

 The model laws presented here are consistent with changes made by House Bill 389, effective 21 Sep 2006.
 You can read the bill as passed by the 126th Ohio General Assembly at www.legislature.state.oh.us/bills.cfm?ID=126_HB_389.
 You can also access any chapter of the Ohio Revised Code including Chapter 4511, (the "Rules of the Road") at http://codes.ohio.gov/orc/4511.

 The most important changes from H.B.
 389 clarify "local regulation of the operation of bicycles"

 Other changes to Ohio bicycle traffic laws include:

 Many of the mistakes below involve ordinances that are invalid under Ohio Revised Code §4511.07(A)(8), which requires that "no such regulation shall be fundamentally inconsistent with the uniform rules of the road prescribed by this chapter ..."